-- Assign a new tagID to an individual or patch in a location near wherethe original was located.
-Record the new location and identification information in the 'perindividual' datasheet or PDA table. - If a long lived species that was healthy becomes diseased or experiences >50% mortality, replace unless the shift in health status is common (representative) among that species at the site (e.g. pest infestation or widespread disease). - If the original plant dies (annual plants), data should be recorded as 0% green leaf, phenological monitoring for that individual/patch can end for the season. - Record dropped plants as either D = dropped permanently (for one of the reasons listed above (specify the reason in the notes field) or S=dropped for the season if the individual reached the 'end seasonal sampling' trigger. - The 'Seasonally dropped' option is primarily utilized to manage data collection and track progress towards the end of sampling for the growing season rather than generation of a specific data product.
-If new growth occurs (more common in annuals than perennials) after an individual/patch has been dropped for the season, monitoring the individual may be restarted via a re-activate option on the PDA.
-If using paper datasheets, take data as usual, note date that observation resumed in the remarks field. - If there is evidence elsewhere at the site or along the phenology transect of new growth in a species that has already been 'seasonally dropped' re-check marked individual and resume monitoring if necessary.
+- Assign a new tagID to an individual or patch in a location near where the original was located.
+Record the new location and identification information in the 'perindividual' datasheet or MDR table. - If a long lived species that was healthy becomes diseased or experiences >50% mortality, replace unless the shift in health status is common (representative) among that species at the site (e.g., pest infestation or widespread disease). - Record dropped plants as either D = dropped permanently (for one of the reasons listed above (specify the reason in the notes field) or S=dropped for the season if the individual reached the 'end seasonal sampling' trigger. - The 'Seasonally dropped' option is primarily utilized to manage data collection and track progress towards the end of sampling for the growing season rather than generation of a specific data product.
+If new growth occurs (more common in annuals than perennials) after an individual/patch has been dropped for the season, monitoring the individual may be restarted via a re-activate option on the MDR.
+If using paper datasheets, take data as usual, note date that observation resumed in the remarks field. - If there is evidence elsewhere at the site or along the phenology transect of new growth in a species that has already been 'seasonally dropped' re-check marked individual and resume monitoring if necessary. - Returning a seasonally dropped individual to active status within a given calendar year has no scientific impact on data quality.
+An individual may transition between seasonally dropped and active as many times as necessary based on the phenology of the individual.